In this article:

 - In the Forecast section, select Direct Costs:

-- Choose Cost for a specific revenue stream:
+- Enter a name for the direct cost and select Cost for a specific revenue stream:

 - Select the revenue stream that this direct cost applies to:

-- If you choose % of the stream's revenue, enter the % of this stream's revenue that should be considered a direct cost:
+- If you choose Constant % of this stream, enter the % of this stream's revenue that should be considered a direct cost to apply to each month of your plan:

-- Click Save & Exit:
+- Click Create & Exit:

 Entering a direct cost as a percentage of your overall revenue